nmsarm/FullStackTraining/task-management-app/README.md

 ## Running the Application

 1. Clone the application or download the .zip file
-2. Extract the .zip file and open project folder
+2. Extract the .zip file
+3. Access the task-management-app folder
-3. Open **index.html** in your browser
+4. Open **index.html** in your browser